The Ultimate Guide To Growing Heirloom Tomatoes

 As tomatoes grow, they produce new stems, often referred to as “suckers”, from the point at which a lateral branch meets the main stem (at about a 45 degree angle).
 These suckers will grow into another main stem, eventually producing more fruit and more suckers.
 Pruning your tomato plant means that you remove some or all of these suckers as they appear.

-The debate about pruning applies to indeterminate tomato plants—DO NOT prune determinate varieties.
+The debate about pruning applies to indeterminate tomato plants—Do Not prune determinate varieties.
 In its most extreme form, some gardeners prune all of the suckers on an indeterminate plant so that the plant growth is limited to one stem, while less aggressive pruning might result in 3-5 stems (or even more).
 Some growers prefer not to prune at all.

 Benefits of pruning: fruit may ripen earlier, fruit size may be larger, reduces spread of foliar diseases, can plant with closer spacing